LIUJUNLE97/sod2d/README.md

 ## Running

 The code is run using the `sod2d` executable, found in the `build` directory.
 The executable takes no arguments.
 Configuration is done using the implemented classes, found inside the `src/classes` directory.
 The `src/main.f90` file contains the main program, which is responsible for initializing the classes and running the simulation.

+## Acknowledgements

+The research leading to these software has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 956104.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Spain, France, Germany.
+O. Lehmkuhl work is financed by a Ramón y Cajal postdoctoral contract by the Ministerio de Economía y Competitividad, Secretaría de Estado de Investigación, Desarrollo e Innovación, Spain (RYC2018-025949-I)).